kbase/staging_service/README.md

 structure (close to) ready for insertion into the Narrative bulk import cell.

 It can parse `.tsv`, `.csv`, and Excel (`.xls` and `.xlsx`) files.
-Templates for the currently supported data types are available in the `import_specifications/templates` directory of this repo.
+Templates for the currently supported data types are available in the [templates](./import_specifications/templates) directory of this repo.
 See the `README.md` file for instructions on template usage.

-See the import specification ADR document in the `docs` folder for design details.
+See the [import specification ADR document](./docs/import_specifications.ADR.md) for design details.

 **URL** : `ci.kbase.us/services/staging_service/bulk_specification`